 Kensington Palace: Next-Generation Royalty

 London’s most expensive street runs along Kensington Gardens between Notting Hill and Kensington, but the palace itself provides its name.
-Prince William and the Duchess of Cambridge, until very recently, called the palace their home, as do Princess Eugenie and her husband Jack Brooksbank currently.
+Prince William and the Duchess of Cambridge called the palace home until 2022, while Princess Eugenie and her husband Jack Brooksbank currently do.

-(UPDATE October 2022:) The Duke and Duchess of Cambridge no longer live in Kensington Palace Gardens, as they have moved as a family to Berkshire.
+The Duke and Duchess of Cambridge moved as a family to Berkshire in late 2022.
 They and their children used to ‘make do’ with an impressive 20 rooms spread over four storeys while staying here.
 However, their official address was a rather underwhelming “Apartment 1A”.
 Before leaving, they apparently had over £12 million worth of renovation works done to Apartment 1A, to make it more family-friendly.
 Now though, it seems that the country life is a better fit for them as a family.

 The Princess Eugenie and her family live within the palace grounds at Ivy Cottage.
 If you’re thinking of a quiet little thatched number, think again.
 While smallish at only three bedrooms, Ivy Cottage is still a sumptuously decorated and extensively renovated affair.